hollymali/garfinkel-xiong-menstrual-cycle/README.md

 The model tracks four hormones — estradiol (E2), follicle-stimulating hormone (FSH), luteinizing hormone (LH), and progesterone (P4) — across two phase-specific ODE systems (Early Follicular Phase and Mid-Luteal Phase), each driven by an explicit GnRH pulse generator.
-It reproduces the paper's central claim: the cycle's irregular oscillations emerge from steroid-feedback dynamics rather than from an external clock.
+It *attempts* to reproduce the paper's central claim: the cycle's irregular oscillations emerge from steroid-feedback dynamics rather than from an external clock.
+However, the equations listed in the paper do not reproduce using an adaptive solver nor the Runge-Kutta solver.

 ## Contents